ShipPost vs Shippo: The Real Comparison E-Commerce Sellers Need

 ShipPost’s visual workflow builder lets you create conditional logic for shipping rules.
 For example: “If order value exceeds $150 AND destination is residential AND customer selected standard shipping, automatically upgrade to 2-day delivery.”
 These rules run automatically across all orders, ensuring consistency without manual oversight.

 The platform particularly excels for merchants selling visually-oriented products where shipping documentation quality matters.
 Brands shipping luxury goods, handmade items, or products requiring detailed customs forms benefit from the automated visual optimization features that ensure professional presentation throughout the shipping process.
+A jewelry brand, for instance, can use the AI product photography integration to generate consistent, professional images for insurance claims and customs paperwork without hiring a photographer for every SKU update.

 What Is Shippo?
 The Established Multi-Carrier Shipping Platform